Emergency telephone number: 120

 120 is the emergency telephone number for ambulance service in China.
+It was the Police number in Guatemala, now replaced by the 110 number.

 122

 122 is an emergency telephone number in several countries.
 For example, it is used for fire emergencies in Austria, for traffic emergencies in China, and for police emergencies in Egypt.

+It is the Voluntary Fire Corps, also for medical and accident emergencies, in Guatemala.

+123

+It is the number for the Municipal Fire Corps, also medical and accident emergencies, in Guatemala.
+Not all municipalities have their own Fire departments.

 000

-Prior to 1969, Australia lacked a national number for emergency services; the police, fire and ambulance services possessed many phone numbers, one for each local unit.
-In 1961, the office of the Postmaster General (PMG) introduced the Triple Zero (000) number in major population centres and near the end of the 1980s extended its coverage to nationwide.
+Before 1969, Australia lacked a national number for emergency services; the police, fire and ambulance services possessed many phone numbers, one for each local unit.
+In 1961, the office of the Postmaster General (PMG) introduced the Triple Zero (000) number in major population centres and near the end of the 1980s extended its coverage nationwide.
 The number Triple Zero (000) was chosen for several reasons: technically, it suited the dialing system for the most remote automatic exchanges, particularly outback Queensland.
 These communities used the digit 0 to select an automatic trunk line to a centre.
 In the most remote communities, two 0s had to be used to reach a main centre; thus dialing 0+0, plus another 0 would call (at least) an operator.
 Zero is closest to the finger stall on Australian rotary dial phones, so it was easy to dial in darkness.
 The Telecommunications Numbering Plan 1997, also administered by ACMA, specifies that: